 “The program made a significant influence on where I ended up in my career,” the donor said.
 “It was the best thing I ever did in education, and I’m glad I can now enhance the program and help the best students and professors.”

-Dean Laura Rosenbury said the donation further strengthens UF Law’s powerful tax program.
+Dean Rosenbury said the donation further strengthens UF Law’s tax program.

-Both the donor and Friel hope that the gift spurs others to support UF Law’s tax offerings and its students.
+The donor hopes that the gift spurs others to support UF Law’s tax offerings and its students.

-UF Law ranks No. 1 among public school tax programs in the U.S. and ties for second overall, according to U.S. News & World Report.
-Gifts like these from committed alumni allow UF Law to continue its mission of preparing students for tax careers around the country and world.
+UF Law ranks No. 1 among public school tax programs in the U.S. and ties for third overall, according to U.S. News & World Report.
+Gifts like these allow UF Law to continue its mission of preparing students for tax careers around the country and world.